OkeyDokeyYooo/verticalGraph/README.md

 2. The input is guaranteed to be well-formed.
 3. The input contains no more than 80 values.
-4. On standard output, render a simple vertical column graph representation of the input values, in order left to right, using hash '#' characters as shown in the examples below.
+4. On standard output, render a simple vertical column graph representation of the input values.
+In order from left to right, using hash '#' characters as shown in the examples below.
 The number of hashes printed in each column should be equal to the corresponding input value.
 5. The area above a completed column should be filled with space characters.
 6. Ignore empty lines.
 Do not output a column for an empty line.
 7. The entire graph must end with a newline character.